holoisme/TruthTableGenerator/README.md

 F  | F  | F

 ### The OR operation.
-For a given proposition p and q, "p or q" is true when at least one of p or q is true. "p or q" is written here either as `p | q` or `p ∨ q`. <br>
+For given propositions p and q, "p or q" is true when at least one of p or q is true. "p or q" is written here either as `p | q` or `p ∨ q`. <br>
 p  | q  | p&q
 -- | -- | --
 T  | T  | T